chris-zen/hero-studio/README.md

 ## Roadmap

 - [x] core: Basic transport logic with accurate timing: play, stop, loop
+- [ ] core: MIDI bus system (in progress)
+- [ ] core: Implement a basic metronome using MIDI notes (in progress)
-- [ ] core: Proper management of time and sync between different clocks: Audio, Midi, Host, Ticks
+- [ ] core: Management of time and sync between different clocks: Audio, Midi, Host, Ticks
-- [ ] core: Implement a basic metronome using MIDI notes.
 - [ ] app-native: Build MIDI output abstraction to send MIDI events to a device using CoreMIDI as an initial impl.
 - [ ] core: Filling MIDI output buffers from the Song clips (initially choose one type of clip between pianoroll, step-sequencer, drum-box).
 - [ ] app-native: Allow MIDI configuration through `studio.toml`